snguyenone/cron_instagram/README.md

        $clientRequest->like("OWNER_ID") // This is ID of a media post you need like

     .
 Note:

+        - You has send more requests for jobs so you needs only call :

+            $clientRequest = new Init($login);

         - You can send request load info OWNER_ID and MEDIA_ID with name hastag of instagram

          Ex:
                $dataTag = $clientRequest->tagsResponse("[Array data tags name]")